Dementia support, not gadget theatre

 An older man smiling while being embraced by a younger woman

-Memory Mate at home
+PAL at home

 Built around warmth, familiarity and everyday reassurance for both sides of the conversation.